UCL-ARC/mkdocs-dsh-docs/docs/1-DSH_Intro.md

 The software available in DSH Desktop can be checked [here](https://www.ucl.ac.uk/isd/services/file-storage-sharing/data-safe-haven/software-and-services).

-The [DSH HPC cluster](3-DSH_Cluster.md) is a set of Red Hat Enterprise Linux virtual machines in an isolated environment, and it can only be accessed from within the DSH (e.g. using DSH Desktop).
-Find more detailed information about [what a cluster is here.](2-Cluster_Computing.md)
+The [DSH HPC Services environment](3-DSH_Cluster.md) consists of the DSH HPC Cluster and Customer Specialist Servers, which are Red Hat Enterprise Linux (RHEL) virtual machines in an isolated environment which can only be accessed from within the DSH (e.g. using DSH Desktop). *(You can find more detailed information about [what a cluster is here](2-Cluster_Computing.md))*

 ## DSH account application